What is Paid Search Advertising? PPC Beginners Guide

 Step 9: Keep refining your campaign

-Once your campaign is up and running, monitor your performance and adjust as needed.
+Once your campaign is running, monitor your performance and adjust as needed.

 Track your key metrics, such as click-through (CTR) and conversion rates, to see how your ads perform.